Common scams related to the Coronavirus

 On one hand, the coronavirus (COVID-19) has brought out the best in us with people across the country pitching in to help others.
 On the other, a small number of people are trying to take advantage of the situation.
 How can you guard against these scam artists?
 For starters, be aware of four common scams connected to the virus.

-Distribution of corona relief checks – Now as stimulus checks are being sent there are a few things to keep in mind.
-You will not have to verify information online or over the phone, that being your personal information or your eligibility to receive a check.
+- Distribution of corona relief checks – Regarding stimulus checks, you will not have to verify information online or over the phone, that being your personal information or your eligibility to receive a check.
 U.S. government officials will never call you to ask for bank information, your credit card number or your Social Security number.
 And for that matter, you will never be asked for money.
 Some have reported being offered rushed processing of their check in exchange for payments made through a bank wire transfer or by the deposit of gift cards.
 These are scammers.
 If you receive such a contact, report them to the Federal Trade Commission at ftc.gov/complaint.

 One more suggestion: Warn your older relatives and friends about the increased potential for scams.
 Older adults are usually the most susceptible to fraud, and now, when they may be more isolated than before, they may well be even more vulnerable.
 Urge them not to make any sudden, out-of-the-ordinary financial moves.